hediet/ts-cli/cli/README.md

 A single `POSITIONAL_SEPERATOR` is used to treat all following parts as value.

 `-abc` is the same as `-a -b -c`.
-To avoid confusion, grouped parameters.
+To avoid confusion, grouped parameters must not accept values.

 # GUI

-This library uses the highly experimental [@hediet/semantic-json](https://github.com/hediet/semantic-json) and [@hediet/semantic-json-react](https://github.com/hediet/semantic-json-react) libraries that should not be used on their own right now.
-They have an incredible potential.
+This library uses my highly experimental libraries [@hediet/semantic-json](https://github.com/hediet/semantic-json) and [@hediet/semantic-json-react](https://github.com/hediet/semantic-json-react) which should not be used on their own right now.
+They have an incredible potential though, as this application demonstrates.

 For the example above, the generated UI looks like this: